 Mrs Tracey Rowe has served as the Principal since June 2025, continuing the work of her predecessors in refining the curriculum and strengthening the sixth form provision.
 The culture here is one of high expectations without being an "exam factory," as there is a genuine effort to celebrate diverse talents, whether that is on the basketball court or in the science laboratory.
 The David Ross Education Trust's influence is visible in the school's enrichment programmes and the DRET Way of teaching, which emphasises knowledge-led instruction and consistent classroom routines.

-Academic performance at Charnwood College tells a story of steady progress and national typicality.
-In the most recent 2024 data, the school achieved an average Attainment 8 score of 43.8.
+Academic performance at Charnwood College tells a story of steady progress rather than headline attainment.
+In the current GCSE dataset, the school achieved an average Attainment 8 score of 43.9.
 The Progress 8 score of +0.19 indicates that students here make better progress than the England average from their primary school starting points.

 England ranks and key metrics (where available)